-We serve amputees and those who want to maximize their physical potential.
+We serve those who want to maximize their physical potential.

 At Tierney Orthotics and Prosthetics, we are a progressive orthotic and prosthetic clinic that serves amputees and those with physical limitations who want to minimize complications and maximize their physical potential.
 Our range of services includes orthotics, compression, diabetic footwear, mastectomy prosthetics and specialized prosthetic fittings.

 You may have heard of us thanks to our work with local hospitals or our commitment to always putting our patients first.
 We serve patients throughout the Winston-Salem, North Carolina area, including Kernersville, North Wilkesboro, Lexington, and Greensboro, and help all patients who want the best care possible, as well as burn victims and those who want the stabilizing and corrective effects of custom orthotics.

 With 6 clinicians, our clinic is run by Winston-Salem natives who want to make a real difference in the lives of their patients.
 Since 2014, we have made a name for ourselves in the area as the place to go not only for custom-made compression, but also for prosthetics and orthotics designed to maximize physical potential and make daily living easier.

 Every patient receives a customized care plan designed to meet his or her specific needs and clinical care that consistently exceeds expectations.
 After developing a plan for your current needs, we will introduce you to products of exceptional quality designed to help you move forward.

 Let your treating physician or therapist know you want to come to Tierney Orthotics and Prosthetics to receive the compassionate, individualized orthotic and prosthetic care you deserve.

 Meet Our Staff